srom/cma-es/README.md

 ### 1. Define the fitness function

-The CMA class expects a fitness function with the following signature:
+CMA attempts to __minimize__ a user-defined fitness function.

+Function signature:

 ```
 Args: